Poland–Sweden relations: 17th and 18th centuries

+19th century

 During the Polish January Uprising of 1863–1864, various Swedish newspapers sympathized with the Poles, with some stating that Russia was a common enemy of Sweden and Poland.
-On March 2, 1863 a pro-Polish rally was organized in Stockholm, attended by a number of Swedish parliamentarians, and funds were collected for arms for the Polish insurgents.
+On March 2, 1863, a pro-Polish rally was organized in Stockholm, attended by a number of Swedish parliamentarians, and funds were collected for arms for the Polish insurgents.
 Over 30 committees of support for Poland were formed throughout Sweden.
 In February and March 1863 the Polish case was discussed in the Swedish Parliament, with many voices of support for the Poles but also some sceptical voices.
 No significant decisions were made.
 The Swedish government took a restrained stance, suggesting that Sweden could become more involved in helping Poland only alongside Western European powers such as Britain or France, therefore awaiting their decisions, whereas Swedish King Charles XV strongly supported Swedish involvement in the fight on the Polish side.
 In March 1863 meetings between Polish envoys and Swedish parliamentarians took place in Sweden, but despite a very ceremonial reception, the Poles did not gain stronger support from the Swedish authorities.
 In the spring of 1863, armed Polish volunteers from Western Europe assisted by foreigners of various nationalities attempted to reach partitioned Poland by sea via Sweden.
-Their expedition stopped on the island of Öland and in Malmö, where it was met with sympathy of the local Swedes.
+This Lapinski expedition stopped on the island of Öland and in Malmö, where it was met with sympathy of the local Swedes.
 The Swedish authorities, fearing Russia, were forced to put the Poles under arrest, so the Poles departed in May 1863 to attempt a naval landing near Klaipėda.
 In the following months the Swedes continued to collect money to help the Polish insurgents.

+A notable advocate of close Polish-Swedish cooperation and alliance was Wawrzyniec Benzelstjerna Engeström, Polish poet and activist of partial Swedish ancestry.